The typical behavior of a budget is to send alert emails when the budget alert threshold rules trigger an email notification.

 To set Pub/Sub topics and link them to a Cloud Billing budget, you need the following roles:

-- To create or modify a budget for your Cloud Billing account, you need the Billing Account Administrator role on the Cloud Billing account.
+- To create or modify a budget for your Cloud Billing account, you need the Billing Account Costs Manager role or the Billing Account Administrator role on the Cloud Billing account.

 To set or modify Pub/Sub topics, you need the Pub/Sub Editor role on the target project that contains the Pub/Sub topics.